-- For cases with identified domestic violence, staff with the Supervisor to determine how to protect the safety of the non-offending parent and child(ren) when writing the Case Plan (SF 2956/DCS 0046); - Convene a CFT Meeting, if applicable for the development of the Case Plan (SF 2956/DCS 0046) with the required parties: - a.
-Parent, guardian, or custodian (including noncustodial parent), - b.
-Child (if age appropriate and developmental level), - c.
-Resource parent(s) (if applicable), - d.
-CASA/GAL, - e.
-Licensed Child Placing Agencies (LCPA) if applicable, and - f.
-DCS FCM and his or her Supervisor. - 3.
-Schedule and convene a Case Plan Conference, if all required parties (resource parent(s), CASA/GAL) are not part of the CFT; - 4.
-Develop the Case Plan (SF 2956/DCS 0046): - a.
+- 1. For cases with identified domestic violence, staff with the Supervisor to determine how to protect the safety of the non-offending parent and child(ren) when writing the Case Plan (SF 2956); - 2.
+Convene a CFT Meeting, if applicable for the development of the Case Plan (SF 2956) with the required parties: - a.
+Parent, guardian, or custodian (including poncustodial parent), - b.
+[REVISED] Child/youth (if age appropriate and developmentally appropriate [youth age 14 and older are required to participate in CFT meetings]),

+[NEW] Note: FCM must ensure that all youth age 14 and older, receive the Indiana DCS Bill of Rights for Youth in Care and understand the bill of rights before signing the completed case plan.

+- c.
+Resource parent(s) (if applicable),

+- d.
+CASA/GAL,

+- e.
+Licensed Child Placing Agencies (LCPA) if applicable, and

+- f.
+FCM and his or her Supervisor.

+- 3. Schedule and convene a Case Plan Conference, if all required parties (resource parent(s), CASA/GAL) are not part of the CFT;

+[NEW] Note: Youth age 14 and older are required to participate in the development of the Case Plan (SF 2956)).

+- 4. Develop the Case Plan (SF 2956): - a.
 Determine the Permanency and Concurrent Plans that are in the best interest of the child.
-Ensure that the goals, objectives, and activities outlined in the Case Plan (SF 2956/DCS 0046) support the Permanency Plan.
+Ensure that objectives and activities outlined in the Case Plan (SF 2956) support the Permanency Plan.
 See separate policy, 6.10 Permanency Plan, - b.
 Specify the activities or tasks to be undertaken, the person(s) responsible for each task, and the time frames for achieving the goals, objectives, and tasks, - c.
 Ensure that services are in place that addresses all identified risk factors.
-See separate policy, 5.10 Family Services and Practice Guidance for more information; - d.
-Develop or update the Safety Plan (SF 51455/CW 0440) while helping the parents gain the confidence and capacity needed to care appropriately for the child, - e.
-Ensure that the Case Plan (SF 2956/DCS 0046) is realistically related to the underlying needs of the family, - f.
-Prioritize the goals and service delivery based on the immediate safety needs of the child and the risk of future Child Abuse and/or Neglect (CA/N), and - g.
-Recognize the importance of both formal and informal community supports to the family. - 5.
-Complete the Safety Plan (SF 51455/CW 0440) in ICWIS and update information regarding changes in the child's or parents status including: - a.
-Change in the child's or a parent's income on the Employment/Income tab; - b.
-Parent's employment status on the Employment/Income tab; and - c.
-Parent's place of residence in Profile;
+See separate policy, 5.10 Family Services and Practice Guidance for more information;

+- d.
+Develop or update the Family Support/Community Service/Safety Plan (SF 53243) while helping the parents gain the confidence and capacity needed to care appropriately for the child/youth, - e.
+Ensure that the Case Plan (SF 2956) is realistically related to the underlying needs of the family/youth, - f.
+Prioritize the goals and service delivery based on the immediate safety needs of the child/youth and the risk of future Child Abuse and/or Neglect (CA/N), and - g.
+Recognize the importance of both formal and informal community supports to the family/youth. - 5.
+Complete the Family Support/Community Service/Safety Plan (SF 53243) and update information regarding changes in the child's or parents status including: - a.
+Change in the child's or a parent's income; - b.
+Parent's employment status; and - c.
+Parent's place of residence.

-Note: These types of changes in the parent's status may also require updating on the Deprivation Screen in the Eligibility Module as the parent may be unable to provide support and care to the child.
+Note: These types of changes in the parent's status may also require updating information related to Title IV-E Eligibility as the parent may be unable to provide support and care to the child.
+See Separate policies in Chapter 15 Eligibility.